jcioi/joi-contests-site/joi-sp-2022/index-en.md

 ---

 ## Contest 3 Server Trouble
 There have been a server problem during Contest 3，which preventing submissions from being judged.
-We are currently investigating the cause.
+The problem has now been resolved and Contest 4 will take place as scheduled.
 Sorry for the inconvenience.

 ## Overview